HJR41/sql_project_overall/README.md

 4. Tableau
 5. Power BI

-Rerunning the Query to filtering for job posted in the UK provided slightly different results:
+Rerunning the Query to filtering for jobs posted in the UK provided slightly different results:

 1. SQL
 2. Excel